 - Buy to let investors use bridging loans to bridge the gap when they need to fund a new deal or bridge a gap in existing deals.

 - Where a vendor is looking for a quick sale and is willing to offer the property at a reduced rate.
-Or where you have seen your dream home but haven’t sold your current property yet.

 - Broken property chains.
 Buying and selling properties can result in long chains, and if the chain breaks, bridging loans can provide a quick solution.